Beliavsky/Fortran-code-on-GitHub/README.md

 [Fortran Library based on Interfaces and Templates (FLIT)](https://github.com/lanl/flit): generic library providing a number of useful functionalities for computational geophysics and beyond, by Kai Gao.
 These functionalities include several single/multi-dimensional array manipulation functions/subroutines, flexible parameter reading from textual file or command line arguments, signal and image filtering and processing, integral transforms, interpolation, statistical functions, and so on.

+[Fortran mimetic abstraction language (Formal)](https://github.com/BerkeleyLab/formal): supports research on mimetic software abstractions for tensor calculus by providing derived types that mimic tensor fields and differential and integral operators for writing tensor expressions, by Damian Rouson and Dan Bonachea

 [fortran-table](https://github.com/tkdhss111/fortran-table): pure functions for table manipulation, such as `select`, `filter`, `join`, `insert_or_replace`, `write_csv`, `read_csv`, and conversion of columns to a specified type, by Hisashi Takeda.
 It provides SQL-like table manipulation, with all data are stored as character variables.

 [enumul](https://github.com/degawa/enumul): incomplete typed enumerator emulator for Fortran, by Tomohiro Degawa